 10 Daily Habits of Frugal People

 I’m going to assume you’ve heard the phrase “one man’s trash is another man’s treasure” and boy, that couldn’t be more true.
-Whenever you’re in the market for a hefty purchase you should always check on the Facebook marketplace, at second-hand stores, and websites like Craiglist or Kijiji because you never know what people are trying to get rid of.
+Whenever you’re in the market for a hefty purchase, you should always check on Facebook Marketplace, at second-hand stores, and websites like Craigslist or Kijiji because you never know what people are trying to get rid of.

 #2 – They have an emergency fund

 One thing that all frugal people understand is that bad things can happen at any time.
 They are always aware that sometime soon they may need money to fix something that they weren’t expecting, but the difference between them and us is that they are always prepared for it.

 Since they know that financial disaster can strike at any time, they always put in the effort to steer towards saving more money and having an emergency fund that’s fully funded.